seng438-winter-2024/seng438-a4-AlexMclean42/seng438-a4-team-1.md

 # Discuss advantages and disadvantages of Selenium vs. Sikulix
 - Advantages of Selenium:
-    - Wide Browser Support: Selenium supports various web browsers, including Chrome, Firefox, Safari, and Edge, making it suitable for cross-browser testing!
+    - Wide Browser Support: Chrome, Firefox, Safari, and Edge, making it suitable for cross-browser testing!
     - When researching Selenium we saw that it can be easily integrated with popular programming languages and frameworks such as Java and Python allowing for flexible test automation solutions.
     - Also we noticed that Selenium has been in use for a long time so that means that it has a good ecosystem and good documentation!
 - Disadvantages of Selenium: